 Village Administrator Aaron Bender, PO Box 128, Waynesfield, OH 45896

-Resumes can be submitted at the Waynesfield Municipal Building, 300 North Westminster Street, Waynesfield, OH 45896.
+Resumes and applications can be submitted at the Waynesfield Municipal Building, 300 North Westminster Street, Waynesfield, OH 45896.

 The Village of Waynesfield is an Equal Opportunity Employer.